Ancient Mesopotamian units of measurement

 Ancient Mesopotamian units of measurement originated in the loosely organized city-states of Early Dynastic Sumer.
 Each city, kingdom and trade guild had its own standards until the formation of the Akkadian Empire when Sargon of Akkad issued a common standard.
 This standard was improved by Naram-Sin, but fell into disuse after the Akkadian Empire dissolved.
-The standard of Naram-Sin was readopted in the Ur III period by the Nanše Hymn which reduced a plethora of multiple standards to a few agreed upon common groupings.
+The standard of Naram-Sin was readopted in the Ur III period by the Nanše Hymn which reduced a plethora of multiple standards to a few agreed-upon common groupings.
 Successors to Sumerian civilization including the Babylonians, Assyrians, and Persians continued to use these groupings.
 Akkado-Sumerian metrology has been reconstructed by applying statistical methods to compare Sumerian architecture, architectural plans, and issued official standards such as Statue B of Gudea and the bronze cubit of Nippur.

 Archaic system

-The systems that would later become the classical standard for Mesopotamia were developed in parallel with writing during Uruk Period Sumer (c.
-4000 BCE).
-Studies of protocuneiform indicate twelve separate counting systems used in Uruk.
+The systems that would later become the classical standard for Mesopotamia were developed in parallel with writing in Sumer during Late Uruk Period (c.
+3500–3000).
+Studies of protocuneiform indicate twelve separate counting systems used in Uruk IV-III.
+Seven of these were also used in the contemporary Proto-Elamite writing system.
+The bisexagesimal systems went out of use after the Early Dynastic I/II period.